guyfawcus/ArchMap/docs/installation/index.rst

 - geojson
 - simplekml

-If you want to be able to send the geojson to geojson.io via a GitHub gist:
+If you want to be able to send the GeoJSON to geojson.io via a GitHub gist:

 - github3.py
 - `geojsonio.py <https://github.com/jwass/geojsonio.py>`_